Dynamics of stochastic integrate-and-fire networks: Discussion

-Here, we used the path integral representation to derive a population-averaged stochastic mean field theory for large networks with homogenous coupling, including multi-population systems like excitatory-inhibitory networks.
-We demonstrated bistability of the deterministic mean field theory and its extension to the stochastic system and studied the contributions of recurrent inhibition and spike resetting to stabilizing network activity.
-Excitatory-inhibitory networks of deterministic LIF neurons can also exhibit bistable equilibrium rates if the inhibition is not too strong~\cite{brunel_dynamics_2000}.
-The path integral approach exposes a purely deterministic mean field theory, similar in spirit to the classic neural activity equations~\cite{grossberg_learning_1969, amari_characteristics_1971, amari_characteristics_1972, wilson_excitatory_1972, wilson_mathematical_1973}.
-This mean field theory exposed bistability through an elementary analysis of its equilibria.
+Here, we instead used the path integral representation to derive a population-averaged stochastic field theory for large networks with homogenous coupling, including multi-population systems like excitatory-inhibitory networks.
+That stochastic field theory was of the form of a renewal process with a self-consistent input (Eqs.~\ref{eq:saddle_point_Z_1pop_homog},~\ref{eq:saddle_point_Z_ei_homog}).
 Robert \& Touboul studied the homogenous stochastic LIF network rigorously ~\cite{robert_dynamics_2016}.
 They proved that the mean field process, Eq.~\ref{eq:saddle_point_Z_1pop_homog}, can have one or several invariant densities depending on the form of the firing function.
+The stochastic field theory admits low-dimensional mean field and loop approximations of the voltage and rate as simple functions of the model's parameters.
+Using these, we demonstrated bistability of the deterministic mean field theory and its extension to the stochastic system, and studied the contributions of recurrent inhibition and spike resetting to stabilizing network activity.
+We also found that fluctuations suppress activity through the spike reset also in coupled networks (Figs.~\ref{fig:bistable}e-f,~\ref{fig:corrs_ei}c-e).
+Excitatory-inhibitory networks of deterministic integrate-and-fire neurons can also exhibit bistable equilibrium rates if the inhibition is not too strong~\cite{brunel_dynamics_2000, caceres_analysis_2011}.
+The field-theoretic description here does not rely on a white noise approximation for the membrane voltages, but exposes a systematic method for calculating their statistics.
+It requires here, however, a model with stochastic spike emission.

+Deterministic integrate-and-fire networks can also exhibit spatial, temporal and spatiotemporal transitions~\cite{brunel_dynamics_2000, laing_stationary_2001, rosenbaum_balanced_2014}.
+Temporal, spatial and spatiotemporal bifurcations are often understood through the classic activity equations~\cite{bressloff_spatiotemporal_2011}.
+The field theory developed here provides a route to uncovering bifurcations in networks of stochastic integrate-and-fire neurons with more temporal or spatial structure in their interactions, as well as investigating the impact of spiking fluctuations on such transitions.

+In the classic activity equations (e.g., Eq.~\ref{eq:amari}), recurrent inhibition is necessary to stabilize strongly coupled networks~\cite{griffith_stability_1963, wilson_excitatory_1972}.
+An inhibition-stabilized regime can be exposed by a paradoxical reduction of inhibitory activity after inhibitory stimulation~\cite{tsodyks_paradoxical_1997}.
+We calculated the phase diagram for paradoxical responses in stochastic LIF networks, and found that an inhibition-stabilized regime exists in wide regions of parameter space (Figs.~\ref{fig:paradox},~\ref{fig:paradox_region}).
+This suggests a generic mechanism underlying the observation of paradoxical responses widely in mammalian cortex~\cite{ozeki_inhibitory_2009, kato_network-level_2017, adesnik_synaptic_2017, sanzeni_inhibition_2020}.